The theme of the LSE Faith Centre is the “sacred desert”. The desert is a place of spiritual significance in nearly all the world religions.

 - One-off speaker events and panel discussions

-Due to the ongoing coronavirus situation, use of the main Faith Centre space is now strictly limited to worship and pre-planned programme and wellbeing events only.
+Due to the ongoing coronavirus situation, use of the main Faith Centre space is now strictly limited to individual worship.
 Please get in touch with the Faith Centre team with any questions.